 \section{Introduction}

-Nowadays ensemble methods of machine learning are one of the widespread approaches used in many applications in industry and science: search engines, recommendations, store sales prediction, customer behavior prediction, web text classification, high energy physics, astronomy, computational biology and chemistry, etc. They give state-of-the-art results not only on many standard benchmarks~\cite{key-benchmarks,key-benchmarks-forest} but also in real-world tasks, like movements of individual body parts prediction~\cite{key-kinect}, click through rate prediction~\cite{key-facebook}, ranking relevance prediction in search engines~\cite{key-yahoo}.
+Nowadays ensemble methods of machine learning are one of the most widespread approaches used in many applications in industry and science: search engines, recommendations, store sales prediction, customer behavior prediction, web text classification, high energy physics, astronomy, computational biology and chemistry, etc. They achieve state-of-the-art results not only on many standard benchmarks~\cite{key-benchmarks,key-benchmarks-forest} but also in real-world tasks, like movements of individual body parts prediction~\cite{key-kinect}, click through rate prediction~\cite{key-facebook}, ranking relevance prediction in search engines~\cite{key-yahoo}.
 Wide applicability of ensembles is confirmed by data challenges: 60\% of winning solutions of challenges on Kaggle used XGBoost~\cite{key-xgboost}, one of the popular gradient boosting implementations.

 In ensemble methods multiple individual predictors are trained for the same problem and after that are combined in some manner.
-The predictors in the ensemble could be constructed independently, like in bagging~\cite{key-bagging} and, in particular, random forests~\cite{key-random-forest}, or depending upon the performance of the previous models, like in gradient boosting~\cite{key-gb}.
+Predictors in the ensemble can be constructed independently, like in bagging~\cite{key-bagging} and, in particular, random forests~\cite{key-random-forest}, or depending upon the performance of the previous models, like in gradient boosting~\cite{key-gb}.

-Random forests suggested by L. Breiman~\cite{key-random-forest} are a combination of tree predictors such that each tree is constructed using the random subset of features and bagging~\cite{key-bagging} providing bootstrap replicas of the training set.
-The aggregation of the tree predictors is averaging.
-It is proved that the generalization error for forests converges a.s. to a limit as the number of trees in the forest becomes large.
-Thus, arbitrarily many trees in the ensemble can be used in practice providing not decreasing quality on the unseen data.
-Also L. Breiman shows that predictors in the ensemble should be accurate but uncorrelated to achieve the better quality than the individual predictors.
-In practice the accuracy of predictors is provided by very deep trees and low correlation is achieved by bagging and random features subsampling.
+Random forests suggested by L. Breiman~\cite{key-random-forest} are a combination of tree predictors such that each tree in the ensemble is constructed uses a random subset of features and a bootstrap replica of the training set provided by bagging~\cite{key-bagging}.
+Predictions of trees are aggregated by simple averaging.
+It can be shown that generalization error for forests converges a.s. to a limit as the number of trees in the forest tends to infinity.
+As a result, one can include arbitrarily many trees in the ensemble without decreasing its performance on unseen data.
+Also L. Breiman shows that predictors in the ensemble should be accurate but uncorrelated to achieve a better quality than individual predictors.
+In practice accuracy of predictors is provided by employing deep trees, whereas low correlation is achieved by bagging and random features subsampling.